 top of page

-If you're a small farmer looking for affordable goat shelter plans, you're in luck.
+If you're a small farmer looking for cheap goat shelter plans, you're in luck.
 You don't have to spend a fortune to keep your goats happy, healthy, and safe from predators.
-Here are five budget-friendly options that will provide your goats with a safe and comfortable place to live.
+Here are our favorite frugal goat shelters that will provide your goats with a safe and comfortable place to live.

 Table of Contents

-Some good options include repurposed shelters such as calf hutches, dog houses, or greenhouses.
+Some frugal goat shelters include repurposed calf hutches, dog houses, or greenhouses.

-Nigerian Dwarf Goats laying in front of barn
+Nigerian Dwarf Goats laying in front of a frugal goat shelter

 If you intend to use their manure for a garden or orchard, make sure to either put them out by these for easy transport, or have easy accommodations to move manure for regular barn cleanings.